momochi000/typewar/README.md

 ## CURRENT

-#### BUG: player/enemy health switches places.
-Whoever takes more damage appears on the right
-#### Improve the way text fragments display, make them show spaces properly
-Don't show incorrect characters, just flash red or something.
-Maybe have a counter increment on it instead.
 #### BUG: when multiple fragments are 'active' deactivate any that get a wrong input
 #### Distinguish somehow the difference between player cast text fragments and npc sent ones (appearance)..
 #### Use a different attack animation from slime (something more visible)
+#### BUG: Disregard returns
 #### Hook up the player character to retrieve data from the server including a vocabulary
+#### Don't show incorrect characters, just flash red or something.
+Maybe have a counter increment on it instead.
 #### Create a battle over scene for the winner
 #### Gather stats on player typing.
 Create an object for each keypress with a timestamp.
 Send back to server and